 Throughout my life I have been fortunate to work with children of all ages.
-My mother was the director of a preschool program here in Stamford and I spent many days there helping the teachers with their programs and activities.
+My mother was the director of a preschool program here in town and I spent many days there helping the teachers with their programs and activities.
 I learned to be able to engage with children in a playful way, which allowed them to put their trust in me.
 It was there that I was introduced to occupational therapy and was able to see how it changed a child's life.
 Watching a child accomplish a task or activity that he/she has been working diligently on, is one of the greatest pleasures of being an OT.

-I've feel lucky to have become a part of this amazing team of pediatric development specialists.
+I've feel lucky to have become a part of this amazing team of pediatric developmental specialists.
 I look forward to working with each child, and the satisfaction of helping them achieve every task they set for themselves.

 I graduated from Quinnipiac University with a Masters Degree in Occupational Therapy in 2009 and immediately began my career as a Pediatric Clinician.
 My passion for working with individuals with special needs began when I was in high school and lead me to where I am today.
 Throughout my tenure, I have worked in a variety of settings including both public and private schools as well as in pediatric outpatient clinics throughout Connecticut.
 In addition to my role as a clinician, I have also enjoyed having the opportunity to educate Occupational Therapy Students as part of their fieldwork experience for many years for Colleges and Universities across New England.
 I specialize in supporting individuals with sensory processing difficulties and I have advanced expertise in the area of feeding and oral motor therapy interventions.
 I am passionate about working with children and their families to help all of my patients live happy, independent and fulfilling lives.